billpg/HashBack/README.md

   - "Thanks Bob."
 - "Thanks Alice."

 It's not so much what happened but what didn't happen.
-Neither side needed a pre-shared key or shared secret.
-Neither side need a secure secret store.
-Both machines (Alice and Bob) in this example are web servers.
-They both have TLS keys signed by a mutally trusted CA enables the exchange to work.
+Neither side needed a pre-shared key, a shared secret nor a place to securely store them.
+Both machines are web servers with TLS already set up and this is what enables the exchange to work.

 When you make an HTTPS request, thanks to TLS you can be sure who you are connecting to, but the service receiving the requst can't be sure who the request is coming from.
-By using *two* HTTPS requests in opposite directions, two web servers may perform a brief handshake and exchange a *Bearer* token.
-All without needing any pre-shared secrets.
-They already have TLS configured and it protects that exhange for free.
+By using **two separate** HTTPS requests in opposite directions, the two web servers may perform a brief handshake and exchange a *Bearer* token.

 ### What's a Bearer token?